All Episodes

 Like I think that most people would find that an unfortunate basis for a society.

-So I mean, pure communism is the idea of the government controlling every theoretical means of production down to agriculture.
+So, I mean, pure communism is the idea of the government controlling every theoretical means of production down to agriculture.

 That doesn't work either.

-I think what most civilized societies do is a pretty consistent form of managed capitalism where people are allowed to fix the economy, it's regulated, but try to have the benefits of uh the free market to the extent that they're beneficial without the the negative consequences.
+I think what most civilized societies do is a pretty consistent form of managed capitalism where people are allowed to fix the economy, it's regulated, but try to have the benefits of the free market to the extent that they're beneficial without the negative consequences.

 Sure.

-I I think a one-sentence description of this would be that you have a free market for everything that's not evil from which people pay taxes.
+I think a one-sentence description of this would be that you have a free market for everything that's not evil from which people pay taxes.

-That definition, what are the taxes, what is evil can vary from society to society in Saudi Arabia, highly civilized country, whatever you might think of you know, our relations with the Arabs.
+And Saudi Arabia, a highly civilized country, whatever you might think of our relations with the Arabs.

 I don't know if I'd say they're highly civilized.

-Man, they've got buildings that are a mile high.
+They've got buildings that are a mile high.

-They're no, they're uh clearly a civilization, they have a tenth of our crime rate.
+They have a tenth of our crime rate.

 Well, in Singapore, same way, right?